RosieSews/masksnow/src/pages/faq/index.md

 ## Who should request face masks from our volunteers?

-Any healthcare facility that has patients, support staff, or visitors who would like more protection than being without a face mask.
-That includes dentists, veterinarians, nursing homes, clinics, and even hospitals may requisition mask donations aware of the above caveats.
+Any organization can request masks, including healthcare facilities that have patients, support staff, or visitors who would like more protection than being without a face mask.
+That includes dentists, veterinarians, nursing homes, clinics, emergency responders, grocery stores, and even hospitals may requisition mask donations aware of the above caveats.

-## How many hospitals are asking for hand sewn masks?
+## How many organizations are asking for hand sewn masks?

-Over 550 hospitals in 42 states have asked for handsewn masks to supplement their complement of surgical masks and N95 respirators.
+Over 700 organizations in 42 states have asked for handsewn masks, with over 220 healthcare facilities requesting masks to supplement their complement of surgical masks and N95 respirators.
 That’s because every mask we donate for non-clinical use frees up a manufactured mask for a doctor or nurse.